bycza-zagroda/track-expenses-app-documentation/docs/test/testing.md

+# Testing the code

-Naming Conventions in Tests: A Guide for Developers
+## Naming Conventions in Tests: A Guide for Developers

 Naming conventions in tests are important for writing code that is easy to read and maintain.
 Good test names should convey what the test does and what it is testing, and should follow a consistent style throughout your codebase.